lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 - deploying extensions to the profile
 - extending the Universal Profile with extensions
 - extending the Universal Profile interfaceIds

+Check out this [YouTube demo](https://www.youtube.com/watch?v=0KxkLZHFa0E) which also showcases how to add an extension to the profile.

 To achieve this goal, we will perform the following steps: